Lani Kai: Film and television career

 When he was 24 years old, he was picked for the television series Adventures in Paradise.
-He ended up with a role as Kelly the series from 1960-1962.
+He ended up with a role as Kelly the series from 1960 to 1962.
 He had also played the part of Carl Tanami in the 1961 film Blue Hawaii.
 Between the late 60s and early 70s, he appeared in a few Hawaii Five-O episodes.
 In one the episode The Joker's Wild, Man, Wild!, he played the part of Billy Hona.
 It also starred Beverlee McKinsey.